PJM Glossary

 Pseudo Tie

-A time-varying energy transfer that is updated in Real-time and included in the Actual Net Interchange term (NIA) in the same manner as a Tie Line in the affected Balancing Authorities Reporting ACE equation (or alternate control processes).
-(As defined by NERC)
+A time-varying energy transfer that is updated in real-time and included in the actual net interchange term (NIA) in the same manner as a tie line in the affected balancing authority's reporting area control error equation (or alternate control processes).

 Q